WahyuHidayattz/w-sql-browser/README.md

             ]
         }

-3. If you done, just save it and open in your broser
+3. If you done, just save it and open in your browser
 4. Happy quering

 ### Screenshots